nuclight/tkxgram/docs/db.md

 | 3456  | 235679    | 1651234567 |  layer138   |  TeleGayJS 0.2 | alexhost  |

 and deleted/unread/score etc. - must be per-inode
+- make it Rtree on object_id and move inode and software/peer columns to objects table

 # Compression